CSCfi/kielipankki-nlf-harvester/docs/README.md

 - the [ALTO](https://www.loc.gov/standards/alto/) files containing the text on pages as reported by OCR performed by The National Library of Finland (found in the `alto` subdirectory)
-- the JPEG 2000 files containing the scanned pages (found in the `access_img` subdirectory)
+- the image files (most often JPEG2000 but other formats such as tiff are also present) containing the scanned pages (found in the `access_img` subdirectory)

 Thus e.g. the files for a four-page binding with ID 123 are found in the zip as